nicoolas25/gorsse/README.md

 You can try to fix the server with Goliath or you can rely on external components with Faye.

+There is a good article about [SSE in Ruby][ruby-sse] with Goliath and EventMachine.
+The implementation now relies on EM channels that are something native in Go.
+The backend of Gorsse could have been written as described here.

-I don't think webservers like Puma is a viable alternative even if it is using threads to handle requests.
+I don't think webservers like Puma are a viable alternative even if it is using threads to handle requests.
 I'll be glad to have your feedback on it.

 Of course all of this project is tied to the Ruby world.
-You can have it all for free with other platforms like Meteor.
+You can have it all for free with other platforms like Meteor...

 ## TODOs